iamfadhlu/audits/README.md

 ## About fromeo_016

 I'm an independent Web3 Security Researcher competing on Cantina, Sherlock, C4, and Codehawks.
 Skilled in Rust, Go, Move, Solidity.
-I specialize in identifying vulnerabilities in blockchain protocols.
+I specialize in breaking blackchain protocols.

-For collabs or security audits, reach out on X [@fromeo_016](https://x.com/fromeo_016).
+To get your code secured, reach out on X [@fromeo_016](https://x.com/fromeo_016).

 ## Contests
 ### 2025